dotnet/iot/src/devices/Amg88xx/README.md

 public void GetInterruptModeTest(InterruptMode expectedMode, byte registerValue) public void SetInterruptModeTest(InterruptMode mode, bool modeBitIsSet)
 ```
-The interrupt levels can be configured using the Interrupt Level register.
-Both lower limit, upper limit, and the hysteresis level can be set and read.
-Initially the register is filled with zeroes.
-The levels apply to all pixels.
+The interrupt levels can be configured.
+The lower and upper limit as well as the hysteresis level can be set and read.
+Initially the register is filled with zeros.
+The levels apply to all pixels equally.

 ```
 public Temperature GetInterruptLowerLevel()